-One option you have is to sue Capital One in Small Claims Court.
-If your claim qualifies for Small Claims Court, you will be asked to attend a court hearing and pay legal fees to make your case.
+One option you have is to sue Capital One in small claims court.
+If your claim qualifies for small claims court, you can expect to attend a court hearing and pay legal fees to make your case.

-Or, you can do everything from your home.
-Consumer Arbitration is the process laid out by Capital One contracts in place of a lawsuit.
-It lets you argue your case before an independent arbitrator (like a judge) who can force them to fix the problem and to compensate you.
-We at Radvocate help make this process easy and convenient.
+Consumer arbitration is the process laid out by Capital One contracts in place of a lawsuit.
+It lets you argue your case before an independent arbitrator who can force the credit card provider to fix the problem and compensate you.
+FairShake helps make this process easy and convenient.

 Capital One Litigation Over Data Breach

-As you may have seen in our previous Capital One article covering recent cases, Capital One faced a data breach earlier in 2019 that has affected over 100 million people in the US.
-While it will take some time before you see any Capital One class action settlement claim forms in this lawsuit, you should keep an eye open for a class to be certified by the court.
-The good news is that a few lawsuits relating to the data breach have already been filed.
+Capital One faced a data breach earlier in 2019 that affected more than 100 million people in the United States.
+Although it will take some time before you see any Capital One class action settlement claim forms in this lawsuit, you should keep an eye open for a class to be certified by the court.
 This story from Digital Trends outlines one of those lawsuits:

 The Miami-based law firm Colson Hicks Eidson filed a class-action lawsuit Tuesday against Capital One Financial Corporation “for negligence in failing to safeguard consumers’ personal information” in the recent data breach that impacted 100 million consumers.
 It’s not clear what will come with the lawsuit down the line, but a massive settlement could be seen as a significant deterrent against companies that don’t do enough to safeguard personal data.
 And it could net you a couple of bucks — if you were affected.